paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: I want to fix a bug, but need some help
+name: Bug report
-about: 'BUG REPORTS NOT ACCEPTED.
-You can ask for help fixing a bug.
-You must provide a script that reproduces the bug, using our template.
-We''ll help, but you must fix the bug yourself (prepare a PR).
+about: You must provide a script that reproduces the bug, using our template.

-'
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---